AxonIQ/reference-guide/axon-framework/testing/commands-events.md

 ### Validation Phase

-The last phase is the validation phase, which allows you to check on the activities of the command handling component.
+The last phase is the validation phase, which allows you to check on the activities of the aggregate.
 This is generally done purely in terms of return values and events.

 #### Validating Command Result